jow76/reading-notes/README.md

 2. Rap (Especially cloud rap)
 3. Rock (Especially grunge and garage rock)

+I also play a lot of video games - too many to list - but for the past year I've spent a lot of time (and money :pensive: ) playing The Elder Scrolls Online.

 ***
 ### Growth Mindset
 Having a growth mindset is very important when devloping skills and learning new things.
 Those with growth mindsets see challenges as opportunities and react positively to failures.
 I can keep myself in a growth mindset by: